dbushenko/trurl/README.md

 * Command 'update' fetches all the latest templates from the repository.
 Run it before using any other command.
 * Command 'list' shows available templates.
 Technically it finds all the files *.metainfo in $HOME/.trurl/repo and prints thir first lines.
 * Command 'help <template>' prints detailed info about the template.
 * Command 'create' intended to generate projects, just specify an available project template name.
 You may also sepcify parameters in JSON format.
-In any case at least one parameter will be available in project template -- 'projectName' which corresponds to the provided <name> parameter.
+In any case at least one parameter will be available in project template -- 'ProjectName' which corresponds to the provided <name> parameter.
 * Command 'new' generates template file, generated file will be named as specified in 'name'.
 It uses Mustache format in templates and accepts parameters in JSON format.

 For example, if there is a template file 'file1.txt' with following contents: